HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 To allow web developers to evaluate the correctness of their CSP policy, there is also a non-enforcing alternative, which can be enabled by defining the policy in the `Content-Security-Policy-Report-Only` response header.
 The prevalence of this header is still fairly small: 0.92% in mobile.
 However, most of the time this header is added in the testing phase, and may later be changed to an enforcing CSP.

-One can also use the `report-uri` directive to report any CSP violations to a particular link able to parse the CSP errors.
+One can also use the `report-uri` directive to report any CSP violations to a particular link that is able to parse the CSP errors.
 These can help after a CSP directive has been added to check if any valid content is accidentally  being blocked by the new directive.
 The drawback of this powerful feedback mechanism is that CSP reporting can be noisy due to browser extensions and other technology outside of the website owner's control.

 {{ figure_markup(
   image="security-csp-header-length.png",